kbengine/kbengine.github.com/docs/installation.md

 		+------------------------+-------+
 		1 row in set (0.00 sec)

-Create a database account, username and password is "kbe"
+Create a database, name is "kbe"

 		mysql> create database kbe;